ptyom/Space-Invaders/README.md

 # 🕹️ Space Invaders on BBC micro:bit (MicroBlocks + NeoPixel)
+# Created and developed by:
+# Noor Ansari

 Recreated a Space Invaders-style game on the BBC micro:bit using the MicroBlocks visual programming environment and an 8x8 NeoPixel LED grid.